 - Desperation Move: Baby Wipe Shower.
 Sometimes a real shower just isn’t available.
 In those situations, cleaning yourself with baby wipes will do in a pinch.

-Having electricity on the road is essential, especially if you want to refrigerate food, see at night, and do computer-based work on the road.
+Having electricity in your DIY camper van is essential, especially if you want to refrigerate food, see at night, and do computer-based work on the road.
 But it’s also one of the most intimidating aspects of any van build.

 We had absolutely zero experience with electrical work before we built our van, but we found a ton of really helpful information out there on the internet.
 We even wrote a detailed post about how we wired our electrical system that walks you through everything we did.